380 Anniversary Event

 Tours typically take four hours and we recommend mornings for the experience to reflect the actual timings of the battle itself.
 We know that people will need to travel to get here and therefore afternoons are also possible for a bespoke tour.

-The ideal number for groups is between 10-20 people.
+The ideal number for groups is between 20-30 people.
 We do arrange tours for individuals or small groups just let us know below and we will help.
-The minimum price of a Bespoke Tour is £250.00 for a group up to ten, with each additional person above ten costing £25.00 up to a group limit of twenty.
+The minimum price of a Bespoke Tour is £500.00 for a group up to twenty, with each additional person above twenty costing £25.00 up to a group limit of thirty.
 Our specially commissioned, and highly rated Battlefield Maps and Interpretation Booklets are included in the tour price.
 To make sure that these are available for you on the day, numbers should be confirmed when booking the tour.

 Please note: As the battlefield extends for several miles, this is a self- drive tour and you will require transport to complete the full tour.
 You should also wear stout footwear as we will be walking to specific points of interest across fields and open countryside.